cryptean/bitcoinlib/README.md

 ------------------------

 - Locate your `bitcoin.conf` file (in Windows it's under: `%AppData%\Roaming\Bitcoin`, if it's not there just go ahead and create it) and add these lines:
-	- rpcuser = myRpcUsername
+	- rpcuser = MyRpcUsername
-	- rpcpassword = myRpcPassword
+	- rpcpassword = MyRpcPassword
 	- daemon=1
 	- txindex=1
+        - server=1

 - Call `bitcoind -reindex -txindex -debug=net -printtoconsole` and wait until it's finished re-indexing (it might take a while).
 Append `-testnet` if you want to run it for Testnet.
 You need to do this just once.